-OCTA was created in 1991, consolidating the functions of seven separate transportation agencies, including the Orange County Transportation Commission, the Orange County Transit District, the Consolidated Transportation Services Agency, the Orange County Local Transportation Authority, the Orange County Service Authority for Freeway Emergencies, the Orange County Congestion Management Agency, and the Orange County Service Authority for Abandoned Vehicles.
+OCTA was created in 1991, consolidating the functions of seven separate transportation agencies, including the Orange County Transportation Commission, the Orange County Transit District, the Consolidated Transportation Services Agency, the Orange County Local Transportation Authority, the Orange County Service Authority for Freeway Emergencies, the Orange County Congestion Management Agency and the Orange County Service Authority for Abandoned Vehicles.
 OCTA is served by 17 Board Members.

-OCTA's 17-member Board consists of five County Supervisors, ten city members, and two public members.
-The District Director of the California Department of Transportation, District 12, serves as an ex-officio member.
+OCTA's 17-member Board of Directors consists of five County Supervisors, ten city members, and two public members.
+The District Director of the California Department of Transportation, District 12, serves as an Ex-officio member.
 Board of Supervisors are elected by Supervisorial Districts to a four-year term.
-City members are appointed by the Orange County City Selection Committee to a two-year term.
-Public members are appointed by the Board to a four-year term.
-Ex-officio member, California Department of Transportation District 12, District Director, is appointed by the Governor to a four-year term Public Utilities Code Sec.
+City Members are appointed by the Orange County City Selection Committee to a two-year term.
+Public Members are appointed by OCTA Board of Directors to a four-year term.
+Ex-officio Member, Caltrans District 12, District Director, is appointed by the Governor to a four-year term Public Utilities Code Sec.
 130052(d).

-The Chief Executive Officer (CEO) reports directly to the Board; the Deputy CEO reports to the CEO and is tasked with the duties of "Acting CEO" in the absence of the CEO.
-The Deputy CEO is also tasked with reporting to the Board in the CEO's absence.
+The Chief Executive Officer (CEO) reports directly to the OCTA Board of Directors; the Deputy CEO reports to the CEO and is tasked with the duties of "acting CEO" in the absence of the CEO.
+The Deputy CEO is also tasked with reporting to the Board of Directors in the CEO's absence.
 The CEO is responsible for the daily management of all systems operated by OCTA and ensures federal, state, local, and agency safety requirements are being met.